DwightGappa/bd_cov_cbe_podcast/index.md

 ##Helpful resources

-CNET - Add any podcast to the iOS Podcasts app. https://www.cnet.com/how-to/add-any-podcast-to-the-ios-podcasts-app/
+CNET - Add any podcast to the iOS Podcasts app. <a href="https://www.cnet.com/how-to/add-any-podcast-to-the-ios-podcasts-app/">https://github.com/gunther3613/bd_cov_cbe_podcast</a>

 DoggCatcher - the Android Podcatcher.
-I have been using this Podcast app for years on Android. http://www.doggcatcher.com/
+I have been using this Podcast app for years on Android. <a href="http://www.doggcatcher.com/">https://github.com/gunther3613/bd_cov_cbe_podcast</a>

-###Copyright
+##copyright

 The podcast feed .php was created by Dwight Gappa and Copyright 2016 Dwight Gappa